 Mosaic International Film Festival (2019)

-“… a powerful examination of the consequences of marriage and divorce on women… all young people should watch this film to help them define and articulate what intimate relationships and marriage mean to them, so that they can protect themselves from atrocities and violence within marriage.”
+“All young people should watch this film to help them define and articulate what intimate relationships and marriage mean to them, so that they can protect themselves from atrocities and violence within marriage.”

 – Asiya Shervani